anceient/youtube-dlp-gui/README.md

 This includes both a version of yt-dlp and ffmpeg so neither have to be downloaded<br>
 yt-dlp is auto updated when a video is downloaded<br>

-note if your running/compiling from source you will need to download a version of ffmpeg.exe since i cannot put it on github
+note if your running/compiling from source you will need to unzip ffmpeg.7z in the exe folder since its too large to to put on github uncompressed

 # Options
 - Rate limit